miladhzzzz/prod-automation/README.md

 6. **Utilize Docker Compose:** Use a `docker-compose.yml` in the root of your repository or a Dockerfile to build your project and define services.

-    * our pipeline also looks for a Dockerfile if no docker-compose.yml file was present!
-    * make sure you have either a docker-compose.yml as shown below or a Dockerfile present in the ROOT_DIR of your project!
+    * Make sure you have either a docker-compose.yml as shown below or a Dockerfile present in the ROOT_DIR of your project!

     ```yaml
     # EXAMPLE YAML FILE FOR PROJECT AUTOMATION PIPELINE.